Biscoff Crunch Ice Cream Cake

 I broke up the coated cereal and set about 2 cups aside, for topping the cake.
 Then gently stirred the rest of the Biscoff covered rice cereal into the ice cream mixture.

-Remove sides of springform pan and transfer to refrigerator about 30 minutes before serving.
+Remove sides of springform pan and transfer to the refrigerator about 30 minutes before serving.

 - 1 (14 ounce) jar Biscoff spread